to top

 Selected Publication(s)

-• Co-author with Huang Zongxian (forthcoming in 2023).
-“Memory Moves into Sculpture: Monuments by Chinese Artists Trained in France (1919-1952),” book chapter in Sarah E. Fraser, Kuiyi Shen, Giulia Pra Floriani (eds.), Ink meets Oil: Chinese Artists Trained in Europe (1920-1945) (Leiden: BRILL).
+• Co-authored with Huang Zongxian (forthcoming).
+“Memory Moves into Sculpture: Monuments by Chinese Artists Trained in France (1919-1952),” in Ink and Oil: Chinese Artists Trained in Europe (1920-1960), edited by Sarah E. Fraser, Kuiyi Shen, and Giulia Pra Floriani (Leiden: De Gruyter Brill).

-• Pra Floriani G. (forthcoming in 2023). ”Photographic Portraits of Leaders of the 1911 Revolution: The Promise of Historical Rupture in the Chinese Republican Press,” chapter in Tim Satterthwaite (ed.), Magazines and Modern Identities(London: Bloomsbury).
+• Pra Floriani G. (2023).
+“Photographic Portraits of Leaders of the 1911 Revolution: The Promise of Historical Rupture in the Chinese Republican Press,” chapter in Magazines and Modern Identities: Global Cultures of the Illustrated Press, 1880–1945, edited by Tim Satterthwaite and Andrew Thacker (London: Bloomsbury).

 • Pra Floriani G. (2019).
-“Connecting paintings and photographs of the Empress Dowager Cixi,” Hubei Institute of Fine Arts Journal (in Chinese)
+“Connecting paintings and photographs of the Empress Dowager Cixi,” Hubei Institute of Fine Arts Journal (in Chinese).

 • Pra Floriani G. (2019).
-“Imagined Cities, Architectural Photography by Olivo Barbieri,” Chinese Photography, 2019 (in Chinese).
+“Imagined Cities, Architectural Photography by Olivo Barbieri,” Chinese Photography (in Chinese).

-• Pra Floriani G. (2018).
-Wang Guangyi; Wang Qingsong; Wang Youshen; Sun Xun; Zhang Huan; Yue Minjun. entries in the Exhibition Catalogue Contemporary Chaos (Vestfossen Kunstlaboratorium).Pra Floriani G. (2017).
+• Pra Floriani G. (2017).
 Liu Xiaodong.
 Li Songsong.
 Zhang Huan.
 Yue Minjun.
-Entries in the Exhibition Catalogue The new frontiers of paintings (Skira).
+Entries in the Exhibition Catalogue The new frontiers of paintings, edited by Demetrio Paparoni (Milano: Skira).